 Violations of the Academic Honesty Policy may result in consequences up to and including suspension or expulsion from the university.

 A suspension means not being able to take BYU-Idaho classes for a certain amount of time.
 Expulsion means not being able to continue as a student at BYU-Idaho.

 “When you are honest in every way, you are able to enjoy peace of mind and maintain self-respect.
 You build strength of character, which allows you to be of service to God and others.
 You are trustworthy in the eyes of God and those around you.
 If you are dishonest in your words or actions, you hurt yourself and often hurt others as well.
 If you lie, steal, cheat, or neglect to give the full amount of work for your pay, you lose your self-respect.
 You lose the guidance of the Holy Ghost”

 The Board of Trustees of BYU-Idaho requires every student attending the university to have an annual ecclesiastical endorsement.
 This will be completed by the bishop of the ward in which the student and/or membership record resides.
 The continuing endorsement must be completed prior to registering for classes.

 The bishop veriﬁes the following:

 - If LDS, the student is in full fellowship in the Church

-- The student lives a chaste and virtuous life, including avoidance of pornography, abstinence from sexual relations outside of marriage, and abstinence from homosexual conduct
+- The student lives a chaste and virtuous life, including avoidance of pornography, and abstinence from sexual relations outside of marriage.

 - The student lives the Word of Wisdom by abstaining from alcoholic beverages, tobacco, coffee, tea, and other harmful substances